jdmonin/JSettlers2/Readme.md

 un-comment `index.html`'s link to `account.html`.

 Next copy the `JSettlers.jar` client file to `${docroot}`.
-This will allow users to use the web browser plug-in or download it to connect from their computer.
+This will allow users to download it to connect from their computer, or use the web browser applet plug-in.
 If you've downloaded it as `JSettlers-{version}-full.jar`, rename it to `JSettlers.jar`.

 Your web server directory structure should now contain: